drfuera/PromptPack/README.md

 **Patching:**
 - Use the MINIMUM `old_text` needed for a unique match — shorter = more resilient
-- Verify uniqueness by searching the file or `code.txt` with Ctrl+F before writing the patch
+- Verify uniqueness by searching the file with `-fs` or Ctrl+F before writing the patch
 - For blocks longer than ~12 lines, use `***WILDCARD_PROMPTPACK***`
 - Always put all patches and `promptpack -c` in the same bash block

 **File Selection:**
 - Mark only what the AI actually needs
-- Use `ctags.txt` for an initial high-level overview
+- Use `ctags.txt` for a high-level overview plus the embedded AI instructions
 - Use `i` (import deps) to pull in full dependency graphs for Python projects
+- Let the AI use `-r` directly for any file it needs — no separate packaging step required

 **Search:**
 - Batch as many `-r`, `-n`, `-s`, `-fs` calls as you know you need before running `-c`